AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootDtoSubselect/README.md

 **Note:** Consider using `@Subselect` only if using DTO + extra queries or map a database view to an entity is not a solution.

 **Description:** This application is an example of mapping an entity to a query via Hibernate, `@Subselect`.
 Mainly, we have two entities in a bidirectional *one-to-many* association.
 An `Author` has wrote several `Book`.
 The idea is to write a *read-only* query to fetch from `Author` only some fields (e.g., DTO), but to have the posibility to call `getBooks()` and fetch the `Book` in a lazy manner as well.
 As you know, a classic DTO cannot be used, since such DTO is not managed and we cannot fetch managed associations.
-Via Hibernate, `@Subselect` we can map an entity to a query to obtain a *read-only*, *immutable* entity that can follow managed associations.
+Via Hibernate, `@Subselect` we can map a *read-only*, *immutable* entity to a query.
+Being an entity, it can lazy load the managed associations.

 **Key points:**\
      - define a new entity that contains only the needed fields from the `Author` (including association to `Book`)\